 - 1 tablespoon Salted butter

-- Salt to taste
+- Salt (to taste)

-- Pepper to taste
+- Pepper (to taste)

 Instructions

-- To the same skillet, add a tablespoon of olive oil.
+- To the same skillet, add another tablespoon of olive oil.
 Add the minced garlic, and sauté until it is lightly brown and fragrant.
 Once the garlic is lightly browned, add the white wine to the pan to deglaze.
-Using a spatula, scrape up the bits from the bottom of the pan.
+Using a spatula, scrape up the brown bits from the bottom of the pan.
 Let the wine simmer for 3-5 minutes to cook off the alcohol and the raw wine taste.4 cloves Garlic, ¼ cup Dry white wine

 - Let the chicken simmer in the sauce for 2-3 minutes, to allow the flour on the chicken to thicken the sauce slightly.
 Garnish with lemon zest and fresh parsley, and serve.
+Optionally grate fresh parmesan cheese over the top of the chicken when serving.

 Notes